(2-minute read)

 Genesis 13:3-4, Jasher 15:34, Jubilees 13:16

-And it came to pass in the 41st jubilee in the 3rd year of the 1st week he went on his journeys from the south to the land of Canaan, even to Bethel, to the place where his tent had been at the beginning, between Bethel and Hai; to the place of the altar, which he had made there at the first: and there Abram offered a burnt sacrifice, and called on the name of the Lord, and saying, “You, the most high God, are my God forever and ever.”
+During the 41st jubilee, in the 3rd year of the 1st week, Abram traveled from the south back to the land of Canaan.
+He returned to the place where his tent had originally stood, between Bethel and Hai, to the location of the altar he had built at the beginning.
+There, Abram offered a burnt sacrifice and called on the name of the Lord, saying, “You, the Most High God, are my God forever and ever.”

 Rising Action